 Purity Protocol vs. Commodity Oats

 There are two types of gluten-free oats commercially available on the market: Purity and commodity oats.

-(1) Purity Protocol Oats: Purity protocol oats are oats that are grown on dedicated oat fields using dedicated harvesting and packaging equipment, making them gluten-free safe from field to grocery store.
+Purity protocol oats are grown on dedicated oat fields using dedicated harvesting and packaging equipment, making some believe they are safe from the field to the grocery store.

 Gluten-free brands that only use purity protocol oats include:

 - Canyon Bakehouse says it sources its oats from a company that created the gluten-free oat purity protocol, as you can verify from the following screenshot posted on the Canyon Bakehouse website.

 - Elmhurst makes oat milk using oats certified gluten-free by the GFCO and made with purity protocol-grown oats.